From: January 25, 2019 at 9:00am to: 4:00pm

 Ann Marie Roepke, PhD

-This workshop is for professionals providing direct services to Veterans in therapeutic, healthcare, and other supportive settings.
-This introductory training is appropriate for mental health professionals (e.g. psychologists, social workers, marriage & family therapists, counselors), medical professionals (e.g., physicians, nurses, physical therapists, occupational therapists), and professionals in other supportive roles (e.g., case managers, employment specialists, coaches, probation/parole officers).
+Audience: Professionals providing direct services to Veterans in therapeutic, healthcare, and other supportive settings.
+This training is appropriate for mental health professionals (e.g. psychologists, social workers, marriage & family therapists, counselors), medical professionals (e.g., physicians, nurses, physical therapists, occupational therapists), and professionals in other supportive roles (e.g., case managers, employment specialists, coaches, probation/parole officers).
+As this is an intermediate-level training, it is geared toward participants who have already completed at least one full day of MI training and who have a basic understanding of the spirit, principles, and processes of MI.
+Potential participants who have questions about the course level are welcome to contact the trainer to discuss further: firstname.lastname@example.org

 2. Explain the fundamental spirit and guiding principles of MI

-3. List two ways to evoke change talk
+3. Demonstrate two ways to evoke change talk

 4. Demonstrate use of MI-consistent reflective listening